-- 7. (1) The Minister may, after consulting the Board, establish schemes to minimise the retrenchment of employees. - (2) Without limiting subsection (1), a scheme may provide for turn-around strategies, lay-offs, re-training or alternative employment opportunities. - (3) For the purposes of this section, "economic distress" means financial or operational difficulties which may result in an employer contemplating the dismissal of 10 employees based on its operational requirements.
+7. (1) The Minister may, after consulting the Board, establish schemes to minimise the retrenchment of employees who are employed by employers in Protected Employment Enterprises that are in economic distress.

+(2) Without limiting subsection (1), a scheme may provide for turn-around strategies, 5 lay-offs, re-training or alternative employment opportunities.

+(3) For the purposes of this section, "economic distress" means financial or operational difficulties which may result in an employer contemplating the dismissal of employees based on its operational requirements.